 A: Under OSHA, the refusal by an employee to come to work due to concerns over contracting COVID-19 may be considered protected activity and implicate OSHA’s anti-retaliation guidelines.
 Depending on the facts and circumstances, protection from retaliation or discipline exists if the employee refuses to work upon a reasonable belief they are in imminent danger and the employee has no reasonable alternative but to avoid the workplace.
 In such a case, an employer is prohibited from discriminating against the employee for missing work.
 The employee’s belief has to be reasonable under these circumstances but the employer needs to be consistent in its messaging and response to such concerns.

 These are just some of a myriad of questions that we’ve seen since COVID-19 reached pandemic status.
 Navigating the alphabet soup of the CDC, EEOC, DOL, OSHA, and other agencies can be tricky, but we are staying up to date as circumstances change daily.
-If you have questions, please reach out to myself or another of my colleagues for guidance on how to navigate the issues presented by COVID-19.
+If you have questions, please reach out our Employment & Labor Law practice group for guidance on how to navigate the issues presented by COVID-19.

 Guidance Released from the EEOC